gbacco5/femm33/SPM/Structure.md

 ## drawing

 ### load motor data

 ### draw the stator

 ### draw the rotor

 ### draw the air-gap
+- common air-gap
+- discretised air-gap and magnet (also for radial magnetisation)

 ## analyses